Christmas is fast approaching. Do you want to declutter your home before the holidays?

-Organize your gift wrapping station and check if you really need to buy extra wrapping paper, tape, and scissors.
-Check them out before you buy them.
+Organize your gift-wrapping station and check if you really need to buy extra wrapping paper, tape, and scissors.
+Assess them before making a purchase.

 Unclutter your book collection.
-Sell or give away those books you won’t ever read again.
-Decluttering your bookshelves and make room for new gifts (books) coming into your home.
+Sell or give away books you won’t ever read again.
+Declutter your bookshelves to make room for new gifts (books) coming into your home.

-Do some pre-holiday declutter in the above 7 areas help to get your home ready for the festive season.
-Everything gets organized and you’ll find things easier.
-You know what you really need to buy.
-It helps to make life easier, save money, reduce stress and find more joy this holiday season.
+Knowing what you really need to buy helps make life easier, save money, reduce stress, and find more joy this holiday season.

 If you’re looking for ways to simplify Christmas and enjoy the holidays more, check out the following posts for inspiration: